A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

-Again, using compactness properties which are provable in $\text{WKL}_0$, we can conclude that some $C_k$ must be empty, implying that $E_k \subseteq U$.
-In fact, all $C_k$ are empty for sufficiently large $k$ since the sets are nested.
+At this point, we can used the nested closed set characterization of compactness, equivalent to $\WKL_0$ (see \cite{simpson2009subsystems}, IV.2), to conclude that some $C_k$ must be empty.
+In fact, all $C_k$ are empty for sufficiently large $k$, since the sets are nested.